LaGrangeMtl/responsive-images-guide/README.md

 ####What's wrong then?
 Well, as you can see, this uses the background-image property and is done entirely in CSS.
 That's not a problem, you say.
 I beg to differ : What happens in the case of content images (img tags)?
-We might replace them all with divs and play with them like that!
-But what about WYSIWYGs?
+What about WYSIWYGs?
 Yes, those ugly things still exists in CMSs!
 Unfortunately, there is no solution that is currently backed by the W3C.
-We're alone Wilson! **Are we?**
+We're alone Wilson!

+**Or, are we?**

 Yet again : **nope**!

+##Picturefill

 The community has sprouted many ideas, and one stands tall in the midst of all of the others.
 I present to you, [picturefill](https://github.com/scottjehl/picturefill).
 This particular project takes in account everything that